Yakitrak/obsidian-cli-docs/docs/commands/tips.md

 **Tip 2:** When using the `open` or `create` commands you do not need to specify the full path to note, however for the `delete` or `move` commands, you need to give the path (start from the top level of the vault folder).
 {: .notice--info}

 **Tip 3:** When working with text containing spaces, you need to wrap them in quotes.
-For example, `obsd open "My Note"` or `obsd create "My Note" --content "My note content"`.
+For example, `obsidian-cli open "My Note"` or `obsidian-cli create "My Note" --content "My note content"`.
 {: .notice--info}

 **Tip 4:** You can rename files by using the [Move Note]({{ site.baseurl }}{% link docs/commands/move-note.md %}) command which will also update all the links in other notes.